thanos-io/thanos/docs/components/query-frontend.md

                                  source of slow queries (repeated flag).
                                  The values of the header will be added to the org id field in the slow query log.
-If multiple headers match the request, the firs matching arg specified will take precedence.
+If multiple headers match the request, the first matching arg specified will take precedence.
                                  If no headers match 'anonymous' will be used.
       --query-frontend.vertical-shards=QUERY-FRONTEND.VERTICAL-SHARDS